 The most common symptoms among women are:

-- vaginal discharge, which may be white, gray, yellow, or green, and usually frothy with an unpleasant smell
+- vaginal discharge, which can be white, gray, yellow, or green, and usually frothy with an unpleasant smell

 - genital redness or swelling